 - Don’t try to do it alone.
 Check with your colleagues, UTSA and other schools, to find textbooks, content, resources, activities, and assignments.
 And you can schedule a consultation with UTSA TLS!

 On the Syllabus:

 One of the most important elements of your course is the syllabus.
 Your syllabus should be a roadmap showing students how to navigate and have success in your course.
-Here are a few resources to help you with your syllabus design:
+Visit our Create Your Syllabus page for a wealth of resources (and templates!) on syllabus design.